Man reading through a contract he's going to sign.

 Accelerating a mortgage isn’t anybody’s ideal situation, but financial hardships happen.
 Here are some additional insights that can help you avoid acceleration or better understand your loan’s expectations.

-The best way to avoid triggering acceleration is to stay on top of your mortgage payments.
+The best way to avoid triggering acceleration is to stay on top of your mortgage loan payments.
 If you find yourself falling behind, you have options when it comes to avoiding an acceleration clause.

 Work with your lender to figure out a loan modification or repayment plan to make the delinquent payments.
 Lenders want to avoid foreclosure, too, so many servicers have mortgage assistance programs.
 Federal counselors are also available for financial assistance.